duomark/etdd/README.md

   * Interaction with a source code summary to obtain more information:
      * Menu of choices: analyze functions, records, messaging
      * Spawns a process for each action to delve deeper into the code
+     * Draw a hierarchy of application and supervisor processes
+     * Draw a graph of message interactions among modules

 Components used: